 The question I now have is – Was there a 64 Yogini temple in Goa?
 If not, why did the new builders think of making one?
 How did they choose the list of 64 yoginis for this temple?
 Which Agamas did they follow?
 The quest is on.

 Navaratri is obviously the biggest festival celebrated in any Devi temple.

 Besides this, the temple celebrates Ram Navami with the Utsav Murtis of Sri Ram, and a Jhoola is organized for the occasion.

-The annual festival of Mahalasa is organized from Shashthi to Ashtami or 6-8th of the Krishna Paksha of Chaitra month.
+The annual festival of Mahalasa is organized from Shashthi to Ashtami or the 6-8th of the Krishna Paksha of Chaitra month.
 This would fall just after the Chaitra Navaratri.

 Nupur Tirtha and Hanuman Temple

 Nupur Tirtha, the one that is believed to have been dug by the Devi is located a few hundred meters away from the main temple.
 It is a small square pond that is linked to an underground spring.
 A small temple stands at its corner with a Shivalinga inside it.

 The pond is locked, so you have to see it from outside only.
 Next to it, a board informs that this ancient pond is part of a spring revival and water harvesting project.

 Next to the Tirtha, in fact, closer to the road is a newly built Hanuman Temple.
 The architecture is similar to the main Mahalasa temple.
 On the right of Hanuman is a temple dedicated to Parashuram and on the left to Kaal Bhairav.